-See, it is on the magnet of the cross that Jesus pinned His hopes.
+See, it is on the magnet nature... the "drawing" of the cross that Jesus pinned His hopes.
 And Jesus was right because love will live long after might and power and force is dead.
 William Barclay writes, "The only secure foundation for any kingdom is the foundation of sacrificial love."
-There is a "magnetic" appeal created by love that the world desperately needs.
-The world is in desperate need of the magnetic appeal created by authentic love - genuine "agape" love, lived out in action.
+There is a "drawomg" appeal created by love that the world desperately needs.
+The world is in desperate need of the magnetic appeal created by authentic love - genuine "agape" love,